vfmd/vfmd-spec/userguide.md

      _Hot Shots!_ (<http://en.wikipedia.org/wiki/Hot_Shots!>) was hilarious.

+If you have a long URL that you'd like to split across multiple lines, then again you should use \<angle brackets\>, like this:

+    You can read about the book at <http://en.wikipedia.org/wiki/The_ Amazing_Maurice_and_his_Educated_Rodents>.

+Otherwise, the \<angle brackets\> are optional for URLs of the form `scheme://path`.

 In addition, email addresses enclosed in \<angle brackets\> will be converted to `mailto:` links.
 For example: